Don’t judge me – but I can’t stand playing with my toddler

 There’s a crucial difference, though, between feeling and acting: so before you judge, let me tell you that I do, of course, play with my son.
 But to say I’m getting as much out of the experience as he is would be ridiculous.

-For while he gurgles and makes steam engine noises and practices his ever-growing vocabulary, I, on the other hand, spend that time planning the next delicious and nutritious meal he will inevitably reject; and wondering if the heated airer will get everything dry by the morning in our terribly insulated house.
+For a while, he gurgles and makes steam engine noises and practises his ever-growing vocabulary; I, on the other hand, spend that time planning the next delicious and nutritious meal he will inevitably reject, and wondering if the heated airer will get everything dry by the morning in our terribly insulated house.
 Then, of course, I move on to fretting about how I really should sort out our terribly insulated house.

 Thankfully, however, I have a partner who loves playing with our son.
 And that got me thinking: could there be a reason for this disparity that extends beyond my natural ineptitude for laying a bridge over a dam, and a connecting railway station over the bridge that runs over that dam?
 And am I alone at being terrible – and feeling terrible, in turn – at this?

 No, thankfully.
-It turns out that there is a biological reason that I don’t enjoy playing as much as my partner, and it’s all down to the glorious “cuddle hormone” oxytocin.
-Released in abundance during pregnancy, I still feel a bursting rush of it flooding my system every time my son gives me a hug, or brushes my cheek with one of his most delicious kisses.
+It turns out that there is a biological reason that I don’t enjoy playing as much as my partner, and it’s all down to the glorious “cuddle hormone”, oxytocin.
+It’s released in abundance during pregnancy, and I still feel a bursting rush of it flooding my system every time my son gives me a hug, or brushes my cheek with one of his most delicious kisses.
 But I don’t get it when I’m playing with him.

-There has been extensive research that has shown that oxytocin is released when children interact with their parents, but it differs depending on which caregiver they’re interacting with.
+Extensive research has shown that oxytocin is released when children interact with their parents, but it differs depending on which caregiver they’re interacting with.
 In studies looking specifically at the reaction to oxytocin levels in fathers, it has been found that physical touch, particularly “playful proprioceptive touch”, is associated with higher oxytocin levels.

-My partner seems as overjoyed as my son when he’s throwing him up in the air, or leaping about on the bed – and this might be the reason why: father and his child get a peak in oxytocin from playing with each other – and this is why dads can seem to prefer playing to caretaking, and children preferentially seek them out as play partners (Feldman et al, 2010).
+My partner seems as overjoyed as my son when he’s throwing him up in the air, or leaping about on the bed – and this might be the reason why: a father and his child get a peak in oxytocin from playing with each other – and this is why dads can seem to prefer playing to caretaking, and children preferentially seek them out as play partners.

 So now we turn to what has been nagging at me in the middle of the night: whether it’s just me who feels this way.
 To find out, I guiltily confessed my dislike of child play with some close friends – and was incredibly relieved when they said they felt the same.
 These are women who I admire and I think are outstanding mothers, yet they don’t enjoy playing either.

-Thankfully, I adore reading to my son – and, as highlighted this week by Sir Michael Morpurgo – it’s both the perfect outlet for my dramatic inclinations, and hugely beneficial to children.
+Thankfully, I adore reading to my son – and, as highlighted this week by Michael Morpurgo – it’s both the perfect outlet for my dramatic inclinations and hugely beneficial to children.
 Thank goodness!